-The group of healthcare professionals who work together to find, treat, and care for people with cancer is called the cancer care team.
-The cancer care team may include any or all of the following healthcare providers, in addition to others:
+The group of healthcare providers who work together to find, treat, and care for children with cancer is called the cancer care team.
+The cancer care team may include any or all of these providers, plus others:

 Primary healthcare providers

 Oncology specialists (medical oncologist, radiation oncologist, surgical oncologist)

 Surgeons (including surgical specialists such as urologists, gynecologists, and neurosurgeons)